Product Catalog Specification

 Escaping Single Values

-If a value for an attribute includes a comma, then the value must be escaped by placing opening double quotation marks at the beginning of the value and closing double quotation marks at the end.
+If a value for an attribute includes a comma, then you must escape the comma in that value by placing a double quotation mark (") at the beginning of the value and a double quotation mark at the end.
 The quotation marks are necessary to signal that the comma within the value is not a separator.

-If a value contains double quotation marks that are natively part of the value, then you must place the entire value in double quotation marks and escape each quotation mark inside the value by doubling it.
+If a value contains double quotation marks that are natively part of the value, then you must place the entire value in a set of double quotation marks and escape each quotation mark inside the value by doubling it.
 For example, a product's description is Feed Me Right "Meow" ceramic cat food bowl.
-When you submit this information as a value in the description attribute, you must put the entire text in double quotation marks, and then double the quotation marks that are inside the value: "Feed Me Right ""Meow"" ceramic cat food bowl".
+When you submit this information as a value in the description attribute, you must put the entire text in double quotation mark, and then double the quotation mark that are inside the value: "Feed Me Right ""Meow"" ceramic cat food bowl".
 If you don't escape the quotation marks within the description and escape the entire description, then the value won't parse correctly.

 Escaping Comma-Separated Strings